Trauma and PTSD Treatment at Overstory Health

 Through evidence-based individual therapy, facilitated group therapy, medication management, and a non-judgemental environment, Overstory’s programs treat trauma and PTSD.

-How does an Intensive Half-Day Treatment Program help with trauma and PTSD?
+How does an Intensive Outpatient Program (IOP) help with trauma and PTSD?

-A Intensive Half-Day Treatment Program can help treat trauma and PTSD by providing structured treatment with multiple weekly sessions, focusing on individual therapy, group support, and skills development.
+An Intensive Outpatient Program (IOP) can help treat trauma and PTSD by providing structured treatment with multiple weekly sessions, focusing on individual therapy, group support, and skills development.
 It offers a more intensive level of care than regular outpatient therapy but allows participants to live at home and continue with daily activities.

-How does an Intensive Full-Day Treatment Program help with trauma and PTSD?
+How does a Partial Hospitalization Program (PHP) help with trauma and PTSD?

-An Intensive Full-Day Treatment Program helps with trauma and PTSD by providing intensive therapy and support, including individual and group sessions, to address symptoms, improve coping skills, and promote stability.
+A Partial Hospitalization Program (PHP) helps with trauma and PTSD by providing intensive therapy and support, including individual and group sessions, to address symptoms, improve coping skills, and promote stability.
 It offers a structured environment during the day while allowing individuals to return home in the evenings, promoting recovery without the need for 24/7 inpatient care.

 What’s the difference between everyday setbacks and trauma or PTSD?